The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Andaz Savannah, photo courtesy of Hyatt

-Considering the card has an annual fee of only $95 each and every year, you shouldn't have to work too terribly hard to get much more value out of the certificate than you are paying for the annual fee.
+Considering the card has an annual fee of only $95, you shouldn't have to work too hard to get much more value out of the certificate than you're paying for the annual fee.
 It's the biggest reason I continue to hold this card.
 Plus, you can earn an additional free night certificate each year for every $15,000 you spend on your card.

 Make sure to read our full review of the World of Hyatt Card, and check out the best ways to use Hyatt free night certificates!